 DNA mapping combined with ancestral research and interpretation is a costly service, often running as high as several thousand dollars.
 The cost of these services is often beyond the budget of the average person, especially considering there is no guarantee of results.

-As a nonprofit organization, DNAngels provides services to our clients to help find birth parents come at no cost to you, other relatives require a fee.
-Finding biological moms and dads is our core mission and we will never charge someone for that.
-Donations are accepted which help defer costs associated with the extensive research we provide.
-For grandparents, there is a flat fee of $250 per grandparent.
-For great grandparents or brick walls, there is a flat fee of $500 per great grandparent.
+As a nonprofit organization, our services are funded through donations made from our satisfied clients.
+These generous donations pay it forward allowing DNAngels to maintain access to the resources needed to continue to search for biological parents at no charge.
+However, searching for other relatives requires a payment of $250.00 per grandparent, or $500.00 per great grandparent or “brick wall”.
 Please note all fees are paid in advance and refunds will not be issued.
 Our team will work very hard and use all of our resources available to get you as close as possible to your truth.
 Again, it is our belief that everyone deserves to have access to their own genetic genealogy.

 Once a case is solved, our team will provide the client with as much contact information for biological family members as possible.
 Actual contact is left to the discretion of the client as each journey is unique and personal.
 Our staff and fellow clients are always willing to offer suggestions and lend support based from their own personal experiences.